mlyg/unified-focal-loss/README.md

 ## Example use case 1: 2D binary datasets (CVC-ClinicDB, DRIVE, BUS2017)

+The CVC-ClinicDB dataset consists of 612 frames containing polyps generated from 23 video sequences from 13 different patients using standard colonoscopy.
+The DRIVE dataset consists of 40 coloured fundus photographs obtained from diabetic retinopathy screening in the Netherlands.
 The BUS2017 dataset B consists of 163 ultrasound images and associated ground truth segmentations collected from the UDIAT Diagnostic Centre of the Parc Tauli Corporation, Sabadell, Spain.

 The data for the CVC-ClinicDB dataset can be found at: https://polyp.grand-challenge.org/CVCClinicDB/